Hami Syahin: Home United

 On 3 February 2019, Hami joined Home United from Young Lions ahead of the 2019 Singapore Premier League season.

-During Home United's 2019 AFC Cup Group H opening match, Hami scored a long range volley to equalise against Indonesian side PSM Makassar to secure a point with a 1-1 draw.
+During Home United's 2019 AFC Cup Group H opening match, Hami scored a long range volley to equalise against Indonesian side PSM Makassar to secure a point with a 1–1 draw.

 Hami scored the decisive penalty for Home United in the 2019 Singapore Community Shield.
 Due to a combination of injuries to Izzdin Shafiq as well as the constant coaching changes, Hami was mainly deployed in the defensive midfield position.

 Return to Young Lions

-On 4 November 2020, Hami re-joined his former club, Young Lions as he is serving his compulsory two years National services.
+On 4 November 2020, Hami re-joined his former club, Young Lions as he is serving his compulsory two years National Service.

 Lion City Sailors

 In January 2022, Hami joined Lion City Sailors after he completed his National services commitments.
 On 9 December 2023, he lifted his first ever cup win which is the 2023 Singapore Cup.
 On 18 June 2024, Hami made his 50th appearance for the club.

-Hami played in the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after a 1–2 defeat.
+Hami played in the 2025 AFC Champions League Two final against Sharjah on 18 May 2025 as the Sailors finished as a runner-up after a 1–2 defeat.

+During the 2025–26 AFC Champions League Two group stage fixtures against Indonesian club Persib Bandung on 26 November 2025, as the match was at 2–2, Hami composed the ball after defending from a corner and dribble near the half way court punting the ball all the way to the opposition box assisting Anderson Lopes to score the winner in a 3–2 win.